estefysc/indeedOptimizer/README.md

 - **jobCardRequirementsModel**: Details specific requirements for the job, such as necessary skills or experience.
 - **jobLocationCity**, **jobLocationState**, **jobLocationPostal**: Specific location details of the job.
 - **link**: A URL to the specific job posting on Indeed.
+- **organicApplyStartCount**: The number of organic (non-sponsored) applications started for this job.
 - **remoteWorkModel**: Details about the remote work options available for the job, such as hybrid work.
 - **snippet**: A brief HTML snippet describing the job, often containing key points or requirements.
 - **title**: The official title of the job posting.